tgvaughan/FORTH.jl/README.md

 which was an amazing read.
 To a large degree my package is simply a port of that project from x86 assembly + forth to julia + forth, although the mapping is in a few places non-trivial due to the fact that julia is a high level language.
-A huge proportion (say 80%) of the library code in src/lib.4th is directly copied from JonesForth.
+During the bootstrapping process, a huge proportion (say 80%) of the library code in src/lib.4th was directly copied from JonesForth.
 (The fact that it was possible to reuse this code was satisfying in its own right!)
-I've added some additional core definitions and modified some of the others with the eventual aim of F83 compliance (discussed below).
+Since that time I've added a significant number of core definitions and modified some of the others with the eventual aim of F83 compliance (discussed below).

 There's quite a lot to say about the implementation, especially due to its high-level grounding, but that will have to wait for another time.